-As a postgraduate student here you have the chance to work in one of the largest departments of history in the UK and a leading centre for historical research.
-The 2008 Research Assessment Exercise judged 65 per cent of our research as 'world leading' or 'internationally excellent', and a recent survey placed us among the top fifty History departments in the world.
+As a postgraduate researcher here you have the chance to work in one of the largest departments of history in the UK and a leading centre for historical research.
+The 2014 Research Assessment Exercise judged 85 per cent of our research as 'world leading' or 'internationally excellent', and a recent survey placed us among the top fifty History departments in the world.

-You will have the chance to flourish within the supportive environment of a research-led university and the Faculty of Arts Graduate School.
+You will have the chance to flourish within the supportive environment of a research-led university and the Faculty of Arts, Humanities and Cultures Graduate School.
 We sustain a vigorous research culture with regular seminars given by invited academics, staff and current research students which will expose you to the latest historical research.

-As a postgraduate student you will be joining a vibrant community of over 50 taught postgraduates and 80 research students.
-There are many opportunities for getting involved in the wider life of the School, whether it be mentoring undergraduate dissertation students, teaching, attending student-led seminars, or simply socialising with other postgraduates.
+As a postgraduate researcher you will be joining a vibrant community and there are many opportunities for getting involved in the wider life of the School, whether it be mentoring undergraduate dissertation students, teaching, attending student-led seminars, or simply socialising with other postgraduates.

 Postdoctoral fellowship applications

 We are keen to support well-conceived postdoctoral fellowship projects, and Early Career Fellowships.
 If you wish to apply for these via the School of History, please be aware that you should prepare the application well in advance and inform the School during this process.
 This might mean preparing an application in anticipation of the call by the British Academy, Leverhulme etc. The Leverhulme Early Career Fellowships favour candidates who show evidence of 'mobility' between institutions.